 Art On Scotland is a social enterprise, which enables artists and makers to promote and sell their work directly to the public.
 It is a unique art market led by an artist for artists, based at Royal Exchange Square, Glasgow.
 For three years the market has been offering an affordable platform for artists to exhibit and sell work, engage with customers in person and connect directly with their audience.

 We are crowdfunding for £15000 to improve the market by building specially designed outdoor market stalls that are more artist friendly than the existing rented equipment.
 Initially we applied for a grant to buy the stalls.
-Unfortunately our application wasn't successful so Plan B, we raise the money ourselves so we can re-open in May.
+Unfortunately our application wasn't successful so Plan B, we raise the money ourselves.
 To make this happen we need your help.
 Please support our campaign by donating to benefit the local creative community.
 Every pledge or share will help us attain our goal!
 While this will not impact our re-opening in May, it would enable us to provide a service that is tailored to artists and creatives alike.

 The new robust stalls will be much larger and taller, with an awning to protect us from the ever-changing Scottish weather.
 The light coloured walls and roof will be illuminated with LED lighting, complimenting artwork and giving the appearance of an on street gallery.
 Owning the stalls will contribute to the longevity of the market, help set up an online traders shop, concessionary stalls for students and charities, plus help us to implement a creative mentoring scheme aimed at helping new creative businesses and individuals succeed.